jrnewell/json-router/README.md

 ```

 If there is an error, the response object will use the `error` property instead of a non-200 HTTP code.
-This is because it may be possible that some request handlers succeeed while other fail.
+This is because it may be possible that some request handlers succeed while other fail.

 ```json